Moreish melt-in-your-mouth Christmas biscuits with cinnamon, cloves and ground nuts to add a touch of festive spice.

-- Wire cooling rack - to bring the biscuits to room temperature quickly after they bake.
+- Wire rack - to bring the biscuits to room temperature quickly after they bake.
 Avoid leaving the biscuits on the tray where they will continue to cook.

 - Slotted turner - not strictly necessary but I find this very useful for removing biscuits from the countertop and placing them on the baking sheet.

 - Cutters - choose any shape that takes your fancy.